vanessaxuuan/tp/docs/UserGuide.md

 * Details not entered in the `edit` command will stay the same and not be replaced.

 Examples:
-* `list` followed by `edit 2 t/DaveHunter g/Hunter02` edits the 2nd student in TACH.
+* `list` followed by `edit 2 t/DaveHunter g/Hunter02` edits the 2nd student listed in TACH.
 Their Telegram will be edited to `DaveHunter` and their GitHub will be edited to `Hunter02`.
 * `find Robert` followed by `edit 1 n/Bobby Smiles` edits the 1st student in the results of the `find` command.
 Their name will be edited to `Bobby Smiles`.